ascdata/ascdata.github.io/_posts/2024-01-24-de-zoomcamp-week1-recap.md

 ## Terraform

 At first I set up a Terraform configuration.
 It's important that a Terraform configuration be in its own working directory.
 The main.tf file is written in the Terraform language and contains all the necessary information to describe basic infrastructure.
+In this case I hard-coded the credentials path but I don't recommend it.

+In the following code there are resource types like google_storage_bucket and google_bigquery_dataset.

+- The google_storage_bucket resource type is used to create and configure a Google Cloud Storage Bucket.
+Google Cloud Storage is an object storage service that allows you to store data as objects in containers called buckets.
+- The google_bigquery_dataset resource type is used to create and configure a BigQuery Dataset.
+Google BigQuery is a fully managed, serverless database service for analyzing large datasets using SQL (Data Warehouse).

 ```
 terraform {